 Home to one of the safest ports in all of West Africa, Ghana has a bustling economy that’s become particularly attractive to importers of used U.S. vehicles.
-In fact, the majority of cars that are imported into Ghana every year originate in the United States.
+In fact, the majority of “second hand” cars in Ghana have been imported from the United States.
 Before attempting to purchase and import a used vehicle into Ghana, though, there are a few things you should know.

 Most importantly, you’ll want to get a handle on the tariff situation with respect to used vehicles, which is a bit more complicated than it is elsewhere.
 Further, you’ll want to know precisely how to get your vehicle through customs, as well as how to register the vehicle upon arrival.
 With that in mind, here’s what you need to know when importing used or salvage vehicles from the United States into Ghana.

 Buying a Used or Salvage Car at a U.S. Auction

 Without a doubt, the best way to get involved in the U.S. used auto market is to participate in an online used car auction.
 Sites that offer this service present the opportunity to save up to 70 or 80 percent on the value of both used and salvage title vehicles.
 As such, this makes the potential for turning a profit on used U.S. vehicles imported into Ghana all the more possible.